 HOW TO INSTALL BATHROOM SINK PLUMBING

-Installing bathroom sink plumbing is need two phases: rough-in and finishing phase.
+Generally, Installing bathroom sink plumbing is need two phases: rough-in and finishing phase.
 The rough-in is more difficult phase.
 It depends on the system’s configuration overall.

 Bathroom sink no need high water volumes.
 So, we must be able to branch the ½ inch supply lines from the tub or shower.

-We can tie the 2-inch drain line into an existing one.
+After that, we can tie the 2-inch drain line into an existing one.
 Remember too about sink vent.
 If not, maybe it will not drain properly.
 We have to raise the 1 ½ or 2-inch vent from the drain within 5 feet of the sink trap.
 And don’t forget to tie into an existing vent or to the roof.

-1. Installing the Pipes
+1. Installing the Bathroom Sink Plumbing Pipes

 Important to know is the position of the supply tubes and drain pipes.
 Drain pipes and sink drain should be lined up, and straight between the supply stub outs.